Must Do Tasks When Doing Site Migration

 SEO Checks

 SEO checks after site migration are comparable to hanging up your business sign after relocating a store; they help people find you and understand your offer.
 Verifying meta tags and descriptions ensures that each page on your new site is still optimized for search engines and users.
-These elements play a significant role in how your site appears in search results, affecting click-through rates and user engagement.
+These elements play a big role in how your site appears in search results, affecting click-through rates and user engagement.
 A good practice is cross-referencing with your old site to ensure that all meta information has been accurately transferred and implemented.

 User Experience Testing